apache/arrow-site/visual_identity.md

 # Visual Identity for Apache Arrow

 As a community project, the visual identity guidelines for Apache Arrow attempt to balance the need to maintain consistent visual imagery in formal contexts, while allowing flexibility for fun and creative reuse of the Apache Arrow logo in informal contexts.
-On this page you can find:
+On this page you can find the following resources:

 - [Design of the logo](#design)
 - [Variations of the logo](#variations)